 In this particular case, my vade mecum for those muddy waters is the exhibition catalogue from Asimétrica, Afinidades y Discrepancias/Acciones artísticas colectivas, Guadalajara 1949-2006 (“Asymmetry, Affinities and Discrepancies/Collective Artistic Actions in Guadalajara, 1949-2006”), a show Carlos Ashida curated in October 2006 at that city’s Instituto Cultural Cabañas, that suggested an approach to artistic groups from Guadalajara during that period and provided a general and particular contextual framework for each of the collective initiatives.
 Additionally, one of the project’s principal assertions was the development of two evolutionary paths that ultimately created a contemporary art scene, specifically the line that came from the so-called “Tapatía (i.e., Guadalajara-based) School” of architecture and the one that emerged from the University of Guadalajara’s School of the Visual Arts.
 The retrospective allowed for the identification of tensions between generational and discipline-related groups that typically did not maintain relationships, and in that way identify the changes that led to their integration through collaboration.
 Ten years have passed since that show opened, but I consider it pertinent to take up the narrative with which Ashida closed his biographical analysis of Guadalajara’s artistic collectives, not only as a tribute to his work but as well as a means of seeking continuity when it comes to recuperating local art history, a history that since 2006 has been but scantly recounted, filtered, interpreted or published.
 Guadalajara is the locus of gestation for a great many initiatives that helped define the national scene we know today.
 As home to ExpoArte, Mexico’s first international art fair, first presented in 1992, and because it was the first city in Mexico to break with 1990s-era institutional exhibition schemes—starting with the show entitled Acné o el nuevo contrato social ilustrado (“Acne or the New Social Contract, illustrated”), curated by Carlos Ashida and Patrick Charpenel—Guadalajara is a key city to understanding contemporary’s art’s development in Mexico.

 The penultimate chapter in the Asimétrica… catalogue concerns Clemente Jacqs, a space whose core players have helped keep the city’s arts system active throughout the last ten years.
 On an upper floor of a retail space it shared with a vintage boutique known as The Cube, alongside the small office Javier Audirac’s Sonorama Festival occupied, Clemente Jacqs was a laboratory for artistic experimentation activated at the end of 2004 by Cynthia Gutiérrez, María Elena Larios, Lorena Peña Brito, Rubén Méndez and Emanuel Tovar.
-With scant, self-financed budget and an exhibition space measuring a mere 6.64 by 9.84 meters, the premise at Clemente Jacqs was to provide an open platform for local, Mexican and international artists with space for artistic projects, rehearsals or experiments rooted in a free playing field.
+With scant, self-financed budget and an exhibition space measuring a mere 6.64 by 9.84 meters, the premise at Clemente Jacqs, according to its members, was to provide an open platform for local, Mexican and international artists with space for artistic projects, rehearsals or experiments rooted in a free playing field.
 Nevertheless, to understand CJ’s particularity we should make note of a connection that preceded the actual project in addition to its generational characteristics within a common context.

 Throughout art history, we can find different artistic initiatives and movements—usually represented by icons—that typically had to do with “families” of artists at whom we must direct our gaze to deeply understand the general environment that united them.
 In the specific case of independent spaces, friendships based on common interests are the link that allows community—the base for any collective initiative—to be created.
 It is in such relationships where, based on trust and empathy, an atmosphere is created for sharing ideas, positions, doubts and disquiets free from any fear of rejection and with the assurance that one can count on a response aimed at fomenting dialogue, collaboration and an ongoing, shared search.
 Additionally, community creation allows for recognizing identification- and antagonism-related relationships in a way that also allows for an appreciation of the correlation between forces—aka networks—that shape local artistic life in the day-to-day.